 Through these peer-led Whole Health offerings, Veterans explore their new missions, and begin to create an overarching personal health plan.

-Veteran who have agreed to facilitate an Introduction to Whole Health two-hour course, may use this page as a one-stop shop for materials and background information.
+Veterans who have agreed to facilitate an Introduction to Whole Health two-hour course, may use this page as a one-stop shop for materials and background information.
 Below is a description of the course, curriculum and participant materials, videos, tracking materials, helpful hints, and more.

 Introduction to Whole Health Course Description

 The Introduction to Whole Health session is an educational and experiential opportunity and does not comprise formal counseling.
 It introduces transitioning Service members to personalized, proactive, and patient-driven care that engages and inspires them to achieve their highest possible level of health and well-being.
 Veterans and family members can attend this introductory session to explore their mission, aspiration, and purpose.
-After attending this introductory course, Veterans are encouraged to participate in the 9-week Taking Charge of My Life and Health course.
+After attending this introductory course, Veterans are encouraged to participate in the multi-week Taking Charge of My Life and Health course.